Kelowna Population & Trends

 Population and demographic statistics are vital in planning for the future; they help identify the makeup of a community and assist in making predictions for the community’s future needs.

 The City of Kelowna is part of the Regional District of Central Okanagan which encompasses Peachland, Lake Country, West Kelowna and unincorporated communities on both sides of Okanagan Lake.
-The City of Kelowna is the largest community in the Regional District with a population of 123,500.
+The City of Kelowna is the largest community in the Regional District with a population of 127,500.
 Detailed population and demographic information based on the 2011 census is available from Census Data or BC Stats.
-The next census is scheduled for May 2016.
+The 2016 Census information will be released throughout 2017.

 The recently produced Community Trends Report examines trends from Census and other data in four theme areas: our people, our homes, our economy and our environment.
 The report also provides the community a resource for basic statistical and demographic data that can be used as the foundation for organizational and program planning and development, policy analysis and community development.